-A Massive Moving Ice Disk Takes Center Stage, Mesmerizing Maine
+A Massive, Moving Ice Disk Takes Center Stage, Mesmerizing Maine

 The city of Westbrook is taking a more celestial view of things on its Twitter account.

-"It looks like the moon has landed in Westbrook, Maine!," it tweeted.
+"It looks like the moon has landed in Westbrook, Maine!" it tweeted.

 It looks like the moon has landed in Westbrook, Maine!
 Come in down to @CityofWestbrook @DWTNWestbrook and see the Westbrook Ice Disk! pic.twitter.com/JBaMDy2ZBq— City Of Westbrook ME (@CityofWestbrook) January 15, 2019

-The city, located about seven miles west of Portland with a population of fewer than 20,000, is basking in the sudden media glare.
-Good Morning America did a feature from its river banks.
+The city, located about 7 miles west of Portland with a population of fewer than 20,000, is basking in the sudden media glare.
+Good Morning America did a feature from its riverbank.
 And Westbrook's homegrown star is piquing interest across the pond.

-The city is hoping the frozen phenomenon will lure in visitors, before the inevitable warmer temperatures force them to let it go.
+The city is hoping the frozen phenomenon will lure visitors before the inevitable warmer temperatures force them to let it go.